 Irresponsible breeders and puppy mills produce puppies for one reason: profit.
 They don’t care about the puppies’ health or temperaments – it’s sad, but true.

 Something else they don’t care about: breeding mixed breeds with even more breeds.
 This may mean you don’t end up getting a First-Generation dog.
 This is not good.

 The more breeds a breeder mixes together, the more likely the dog will have health and temperament issues.
 Plus, how can you possibly keep track of the kind of dog you’re going to get if she’s a mix of six different breeds?

 Finding an ethical mixed breeds breeder can be even more difficult than finding an ethical breeder in general, but it is far worth the extra effort.

 Never just order a Kashon puppy over the internet or buy one at a pet store.
 It may seem easier, but it is not a good investment, and you are more than likely supporting a puppy mill in the end.

 A Final Word about the Kashon

-Keep in mind that she is a sensitive soul, so no loud or forceful scolding, please!
+Keep in mind that the Kashon is a sensitive soul, so no loud or forceful scolding, please!

-She will do just fine with gentle but persistent reminders of how she is expected to behave.
+She will do just fine with gentle but persistent reminders of how you expect her to behave.